XadillaX/scarlet-task/README.md

 ![Flandre Scarlet](scarlet.gif)

-A task queue module for node.js.
-You can set several children-queue for one task queue.
+Scarlet Task is an advanced task queue module for Node.js, featuring the ability to configure multiple child queues for a single task queue.

 ## Why named Scarlet? ๛ก(ｰ̀ωｰ́ก)

-At first, I wrote this module is for searching one song in [萌否收音機](https://moe.fm).
-And last I found that song named <[the Embodiment of Scarlet Devil](https://moe.fm/listen?song=79922)>.
+The story behind this module's name is quite serendipitous.
+One day, while browsing [萌否收音機](https://moe.fm), I stumbled upon a captivating song.
+Though its title slipped my mind, I distinctly remembered its considerable length.

+Driven by a desire to rediscover this elusive track, I developed this queue module.
+It allowed me to perform an exhaustive search across the entire Moe FM platform.
+After a thorough exploration, I finally unearthed the song that had been haunting my memory: <[the Embodiment of Scarlet Devil](https://moe.fm/listen?song=79922)>.

-For rembembering this and for my favorite [Flandre Scarlet](http://touhou.wikia.com/wiki/Flandre_Scarlet), I named this module `Scarlet Task`.
+To commemorate this musical treasure hunt and pay homage to my favorite character, [Flandre Scarlet](http://touhou.wikia.com/wiki/Flandre_Scarlet), I christened this module 'Scarlet Task'.
+It's a nod to both the journey of rediscovery and the Scarlet-themed song that sparked it all.

-## Usage
+## Use Case

-For one situation, once you want to crawl one website.
-If you use primitive `node.js`, it will like you're DDOSing that website.

-So you need a task queue to help you.
-It will process tasks in queue one by one.

-What's more, you can set that one queue has several children-queue to work concurrently.

-And you can use it at any other situation that suitable.
+Scarlet Task is particularly useful for scenarios requiring controlled asynchronous operations, such as web crawling.
+By allowing you to set up multiple child queues, it enables concurrent processing while maintaining control over parallelism, preventing issues like unintentional DDoS-like behavior on target websites.

 ## Installation